itsNur/TaskCrafter/README.md

 # TaskCrafter 📝

-A Django-based task manager app (work in progress).
+A Django-based task management app with team collaboration features.

 ## Status
-This is an unfinished project I started while learning Django.
-It's currently on pause but might be picked up again later.

-## What it has so far:
+This project is currently in development.
+It's part of my learning journey with Django and web app architecture.

+## Features
+- User authentication
+- Create and manage teams
+- Add teammates
-- Basic models for tasks
+- Assign tasks to teammates
-- Views and templates started
+- Task deadlines and status updates
-- Django admin setup
+- Notifications